aberamseyer/bible-reading-challenge/README.md

 It defaults to port `8085`, customizable with the environment variable `SOCKET_PORT`

 ## API Keys
-create a '.env' file in the project root. required keys:
+Each site created in the database requires the following values in the 'env' column

 ### Emails
 - SENDGRID_API_KEY_ID